 How do I accommodate all diners (eg: allergy sufferers; vegetarian; vegan)?

 If you’ve planned ahead you will know if there are any particular diets that you need to accommodate.
-Remember brunch is a laid-back and informal affair so rather than single people out, try and cook something everyone can eat.
-Or alternatively cook something where diners can add or remove items.
-For example, if preparing a full cooked breakfast you might include a selection of both meat and vegan type sausages.
-Likewise, cook something that can be easily adapted like our Chorizo Tortilla.
-Simply leave out the chorizo and add more vegetables instead.
+Remember brunch is a laid-back and informal affair so rather than single people out, try and come up with some brunch ideas that everyone can eat.

 Brunch guest?
 What should I take for my host?

 Steer away from bringing food you’ve prepared for the brunch itself, unless you’ve been specifically asked to.
 In all likelihood your host will already have the food preparation well underway before you arrive.
 Instead, opt for a simple thank you type gift, here are some suggestions: